kayuxx/amee/docs/src/content/docs/reference/functions/createSession.md

 The callback function is designed to return only the session data that is expected.
 Including unnecessary values in the session can increase the token size.
 If the session data is empty and not set, an error will be thrown.

 Browsers have a cookie size limit, typically 4096 bytes.
 Data exceeding this limit cannot be stored in cookies.
-If the data exceeds this size, an error may be thrown to indicate the issue.
+If the data exceeds this size, an error will be thrown indicating this issue.

 ### Returns